OpenST/mosaic-chains/README.md

 You need node and docker installed to run the chains.

-Mosaic will automatically identify if you want to run a utility chain (geth) or ethereum mainnet/testnet (parity).
+Mosaic will automatically identify if you want to run a geth node or a parity node based on the chain id.
+Any string supported by parity as a network option will start a parity node container.
+Any other string it tries to match to one of the available IDs in the `./utility_chains` directory, e.g. `200`.

-The default ports published with docker on the host are:
+The default ports published with docker on the host are starting from:

 * port: `30303`
 * RPC: `8545`